Phase projection errors in rf-driven optically pumped magnetometers

-As the offset phase $\varphi^0_\parallel$ is constant over one entire half space, no phase change should occur when the $\vec{B}_0$ direction changes within the respective half space.
-Thus, this configuration has been referred to as the \textit{true-scalar magnetometer} (TSM) \cite{MagResMag}.
+Because the offset phase $\varphi^0_\parallel$ remains constant within each half-space, no phase change should occur as the direction of $\vec{B}_0$ varies within it.
+Consequently, this configuration has been termed the \textit{true-scalar magnetometer} (TSM) \cite{MagResMag}.

+While the TSM geometry elegantly eliminates the SPPE under steady-state conditions, its immunity has never been tested rigorously for time-dependent rotations of $\vec{B}_0$.

+Most of the practical applications, particularly airborne, maritime, mobile geomagnetic mapping and wearable biomedical systems, experience continuous reorientation of the ambient magnetic field.
+A full understanding of the transient effects (beyond the steady-state treatment) is therefore essential for a reliable operation of OPMs under realistic conditions.

-In this paper we show, that Eq.~\ref{eq:phizero} is true only in the steady state approximation in which it was derived.
-In the general case, when $\vec{B}_0$ changes direction, a transient change of the phase is observed, which, after a time interval scaling with $\gamma$, settles back to the expected steady-state value.
-We term this effect dynamic phase projection error (DPPE) and its understanding is the motivation of this work.
-The nature of DPPE depends strongly on the respective direction of the $\vec{B}_0$ rotation where two cases can be distinguished: rotation within the plane spanned by $\vec{B}_0$ and $\vec{k}$ and rotation of $\vec{B}_0$ out of this plane.
-As we show below, in the later case a residual phase shift appears even if averaged over a full or multiple rf cycles (as typically done in lock-in detection).
+In this paper, we demonstrate that Eq.~\ref{eq:phizero} holds true only within the steady-state approximation used in its derivation.
+In the general case, when $\vec{B}_0$ changes direction, a transient phase change is observed, which, after a time interval scaling with $\gamma$, settles back to the expected steady-state value.
+We term this effect 'dynamic phase projection error' (DPPE) and its understanding is the primary motivation of this work.
+The nature of DPPE depends strongly on the direction of the $\vec{B}_0$ rotation, with two distinct cases: rotation within the plane spanned by $\vec{B}_0$ and $\vec{k}$ and rotation of $\vec{B}_0$ out of this plane.
+As we show below, in the latter case, a residual phase shift remains even when averaged over one or more rf cycles, as is typically done in lock-in detection.

+To the best of our knowledge, this work provides the first explicit analytical and experimental characterization of such transient phase errors in a TSM geometry.
+This fills an important gap in the modeling of rf-driven OPMs, where transient orientation dynamics are generally neglected.
+The results have direct implications for a PLL-based operation, heading-error suppression strategies and the design of next-generation of the scalar OPMs that are deployed on moving platforms or in dynamically varying fields.

-The outline of the paper is as follows: In Sec.~\ref{sec:theory} we solve the equation of motion for the spin orientation vector to obtain analytical expressions in the resonant case ($\delta\omega=0$), reproducing the DPPE phenomenon.
+The remainder of this paper is organized as follows: In Sec.~\ref{sec:theory}, we solve the equation of motion for the spin orientation vector, obtaining analytical expressions in the resonant case ($\delta\omega=0$) that reproduce the DPPE phenomenon.